dlokas159/Lokas-Daniel-Portfolio/networking-assignments/command-line-interface.md

 **Purpose of CLI Work:**
 The Command Line Interface (CLI) allows users to navigate, create, organize, and share files without relying on interfaces.

-**Objectives for Activities:**
-- Map the Maze (Part 1): Learn file system structures and how to represent them as diagrams.
-- Map the Maze (Part 2): Practice core commands for navigating and creating files in Linux.
-- House Sitting Adventure: Test CLI knowledge in a simulated scenario with challenges, hidden files, and troubleshooting.

 **File System Tree:**
 /
 └── Daniel